I dig workout setups like this. May be of interest to bodybuilding types.

 Sometimes you’re just not after aggressive strength gains.
 Sometimes you just want a basic, simple workout to do, something productive, something that won’t mess you up or aggravate injuries.
 If you’re a beginner, you need slow, gradual improvements while you’re learning technique and adapting to exercise.
 If you’re an old horse that’s beat up to … Read more

-If you’re interested in this article, you might also be interested in my book Squat Every Day which covers this subject in much more detail.
-Get your copy here.
-There’s been a recent resurgence of interest in frequent ‘daily’ training and the Bulgarian weightlifting system, and yet very little written about how to adapt this … Read more
+There’s been a recent resurgence of interest in frequent ‘daily’ training and the Bulgarian weightlifting system, and yet very little written about how to adapt this system from weightlifting to more traditional gym-lifting or powerlifting programs.
+I want to use this article to sketch out some ideas on how to organize such a system.
+Those … Read more

 All this talk about autoregulation and about getting strong in more general ways has had me doing a lot of thinking.
 This workout scheme in particular was inspired by this post of mine and the paper it references.
 Autoregulated Progressive Resistance Exercise (APRE) is similar to plain old PRE, which some of you may know … Read more